 Directed by Dominique Othenin-Girard, who co-wrote the screenplay with Michael Jacobs, & Shem Bitterman, and released in 1989, this film initially picks up where the previous one left off, showing Michael Myers being shot multiple times and falling down an abandoned old mine shaft.

 It then shows a new scene of a state trooper dropping a stick of dynamite in the shaft, to ensure Michael is dead, and closing the opening to the shaft.
 But we go below and see that, OF COURSE, Michael has survived, albeit badly wounded.
 An old hermit lives in those underground tunnels, and takes Michael and nurses him back to health, while Michael appears to be in coma.
 Again.

 Beau Starr returns as Sherriff Meeker, who is initially skeptical of Dr. Loomis’ claims.
 But as Halloween approaches, and Michael makes his way to town, killing Rachel and then systematically killing her friends and others in town, Dr. Loomis and the Sherriff devise a plan to use Jamie as bait, moving her into the old Myers house, knowing that Michael can sense her the same way she can sense him, and will come to get her, where they have set a trap.

 Logically, it’s hard to imagine a Sheriff going along with the plan to use Jamie as bait like that.
 That stretches credibility, even for a horror flick.
-The notion of Jamie and Michael having some kind psychic link to each other is a little out of left field, but I guess is used to hammer home the idea that Micheal’s fixation is on killing his family (or at least the female members of his family), as suggested in Halloween 2, when his relation to Laurie Strode was first revealed.
-There’s also a running subplot as we see from the beginning that Michael now has some kind of strange symbol tattooed to his right wrist, and a mysterious figure dressed in all black, who also has the same tattoo, is traveling to Haddenfield.
+The notion of Jamie and Michael having some kind psychic link to each other is also a little out of left field, but I guess is used to hammer home the idea that Micheal’s fixation is on killing his family (or at least the female members of his family), as suggested in Halloween 2, when his relation to Laurie Strode was first revealed.
+There’s also a running subplot as we see from the beginning that Michael now has some kind of strange symbol tattooed to his right wrist, and a mysterious figure dressed in all black, who also has the same tattoo, is traveling to Haddonfield.

 Overall, it’s not a bad film, for the most part.
 It’s just nothing particularly special.
 It’s pretty much a retread of the previous film, Michael stalking his young niece, and killing anyone who gets in his way.
 But despite the addition of the psychic connection, and the attempt at mystery with the tattoo, it just feels like a standard slasher movie.
 There aren’t even any memorable kills in it.

 They attempt to show that Michael has some humanity left inside him, during a scene where he confronts Jamie alone in a room.
 She calls him “uncle” and asks him to show her his face, and he takes off his mask (we, the audience, don’t see his face, of course), and when she says they look alike, we get a close up of Michael’s eye, as he sheds a tear.
 But after Jamie tries to touch his face, he gets angry and puts the mask back on an resumes trying to kill her.
 Dr. Loomis arrives and shoots Michael with a tranquilizer dart (why not a regular gun again?) and then beats him unconscious.
-Michael is taken by the Sheriffs to jail, and they mention plans to have the Feds come pick him up and take him to maximum security prison.
+Michael is taken by the Sheriffs to jail (with his mask still on), and they mention plans to have the Feds come pick him up and take him to maximum security prison.
 Then that mysterious figures arrives in town, heavily armed and walks into the Sherriff’s station, and we hear multiple gunshots and an explosion.

 Halloween 5 is not the worst of the series, but it is far from the best.